grazhopper/svndumptool/README.txt

 It has the following commands:

- * check                check a dumpfile
+ * check                check a dump file
- * copy                 copy a dumpfile
+ * copy                 copy a dump file
- * cvs2svnfix           fix a cvs2svn created dumpfile
+ * cvs2svnfix           fix a cvs2svn created dump file
  * diff                 show differences between two dump files
- * edit                 edit files in a dumpfile
+ * edit                 edit files in a dump file
  * eolfix               fix EOL of text files in a dump
- * export               export files from a dumpfile
+ * export               export files from a dump file
- * join                 join dumpfiles
+ * join                 join dump files
- * log                  show the log of a dumpfile
+ * log                  show the log of a dump file
  * ls                   list files of a given revision
  * merge                merge dump files
  * sanitize             sanitize dump files